Wolf-Dietrich Wilcke: Battle of France and Britain

 On 13 August 1940, during the Battle of Britain, Wilcke replaced Hauptmann Harro Harder as Gruppenkommandeur of the III.
 Gruppe.
-Harder had been last seen at 1:35 pm on 12 August and was reported as missing in action following combat east of the Isle of Wight.
-The day of his appointment, Wilcke almost lost his life as well, when he was forced to bail out after engine failure over the English Channel.
+Harder had last been seen at 1:35 p.m. on 12 August and was reported as missing in action following combat east of the Isle of Wight.
+On the day of his appointment, Wilcke almost lost his life as well, when he was forced to bail out after engine failure over the English Channel.
 He was rescued that night by a Dornier Do 18 flying boat.
+On 24 August, III.
+Gruppe began its relocation from Brest to Le Touquet Airfield, near Étaples and Le Touquet in the Pas-de-Calais on the English Channel.
+The Gruppe stayed here until 19 December.
 III.
 Gruppe flew a bomber escort mission targeting London on 30 August.
-Wilcke destroyed a barrage balloon on the morning mission and claimed his fourth victory, a Supermarine Spitfire in the vicinity of Dover during his second mission of the day.
-On 1 September 1940, on another bomber escort mission that started at 11:20 am, Wilcke claimed his fifth victory, a Hawker Hurricane, south of London.
+Wilcke destroyed a barrage balloon on the morning mission and claimed his fourth victory, a Supermarine Spitfire near Dover during his second mission of the day.
+On 1 September 1940, on another bomber escort mission that started at 11:20 a.m., Wilcke claimed his fifth victory, a Hawker Hurricane, south of London.
 He claimed his sixth victory, probably a Fairey Swordfish biplane, on 11 September over the Channel between Dover and Calais.

-On 15 September 1940, also known as the Battle of Britain Day, III.
+On 15 September 1940, also known as Battle of Britain Day, III.
 Gruppe engaged 20 to 30 Royal Air Force (RAF) fighters south of London.
 In the resulting combat, Wilcke claimed the destruction of his second Hurricane.
-Two days later, on a mission that began at 4:35 pm, Wilcke achieved his ninth victory, another Hurricane.
-He claimed his tenth victory, again a Hurricane, on a mission targeting the London area that took off at 11:15 am on 20 September.
-On the last day of September 1940, he claimed two more victories to bring his total to 12; the action took place during his second mission of the day, which began at 1:45 pm, escorting Dornier Do 17s to London.
-In combat with RAF Spitfires, Wilcke claimed his 13th victory at 11:45 am on 10 October 1940, his final of the Battle of Britain.
-In recognition of these achievements he was awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 1 April 1941.
+Two days later, on a mission that began at 4:35 p.m., Wilcke achieved his ninth victory, another Hurricane.
+He claimed his tenth victory, again a Hurricane, on a mission targeting the London area that took off at 11:15 a.m. on 20 September.
+On the last day of September 1940, he claimed two more victories to bring his total to 12; the action took place during his second mission of the day, which began at 1:45 p.m., escorting Dornier Do 17s to London.
+In combat with RAF Spitfires, Wilcke claimed his 13th victory at 11:45 a.m. on 10 October 1940, his final of the Battle of Britain.
+In recognition of these achievements, he was awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 1 April 1941.